cliphy/cliphy.github.io/pubs.markdown

 **Submitted or
 Under Revision:**

+*Zhicheng Luo*, Duoying Ji, *B. Ahrens* (2024) Assessing Sources of Climate Model Discrepancies in Frozen Soil Regions by Contrasting CMIP6 and LS3MIP.
+Subm. to The Cryosphere

+P. Berrocal, ... *B. Ahrens* ...
+(2024) Response of the Mediterranean Sea surface circulation at various global warming levels: A multi-model approach.
+Subm. to GRL

 *Lohmann, R., C. Purr, B. Ahrens* (2023) Northern Hemisphere Atmospheric Blocking in CMIP6 Climate Projections using a Hybrid Index.
 Subm. to J. of Climate